ibm-cloud-docs/power-iaas/static-routes.md

 - **Defined**: Indicates that the static route is configured but not yet deployed or active.
 A static route might be in the defined state when the specified next hop IP address does not currently exist in any subnet within the {{site.data.keyword.powerSys_notm}} workspace.

-  Routes in the defined state are not used for forwarding network traffic and is not advertised externally even if **Advertise** is set to **Enabled**.
-However, after a subnet that includes the next hop IP address is created, the static route automatically becomes active and the status is changed to **Deployed**.
+  Routes in the defined state are not used for forwarding network traffic and are not advertised externally even if **Advertise** is set to **Enabled**.
+However, after a subnet that includes the next hop IP address is created, the static route automatically becomes active and the status changes to **Deployed**.

 - **Disabled**: Indicates that the static route is manually disabled by setting **Status** to **Disabled**.
 Routes in the disabled state are not used for forwarding traffic and are not advertised externally.